Participate in programming for transfer students

 Peers who have been at a school from the onset of their college careers may have already established important bonds with professors and other university officials.
 Because you're new on campus, you'll want to be proactive in meeting and getting to know instructors and staff.
 Pay particular attention to faculty in your major by participating in class and utilizing office hours.

 Huge events on campus are great, but it's often easier to make friends in smaller, more intimate settings.
-Student clubs provide the perfect opportunity for you to connect with others who share your hobbies or interests.
+Recognized Student Organizations (RSOs) provide the perfect opportunity for you to connect with others who share your hobbies or interests.
 UNH offers a plethora of clubs and organizations.
 Join at least one group, but consider multiple clubs if your schedule allows.

-A success coach can help you with adjusting to the University of New Haven, assist with time management, study skills, learning styles and much more!
+A Success Advisor can help you with adjusting to the University of New Haven, assist with time management, study skills, learning styles and much more!
 Your success coach is here to help you become academically excellent!